 Waterdeep Dragon Heist is an beginner adventure for 5th Edition Dungeons & Dragons.
 It is designed for PC levels 1 – 5 and is complete urban adventure with a few dungeon crawls.
 There is a fair amount of investigation and a lot of roleplay.
 This is not a Hack and Slash adventure.
-The main antagonists are all several levels higher than the players.
+The main antagonists and most NPCs are all several levels higher than the players.
 Your players will have to use stealth, guile and their wits to defeat them, not brawn.

 A unique feature of the adventure is that you can choose from 4 potential candidates for the main villain.
 You also get to choose what season of the year the adventure takes place; creating a distinct atmosphere for your playthrough.
 Technically, each villain is attached to a particular season but you can alter that to best suit your campaign.

 I like the seasonal aspect of the module but I didn’t want to limit myself to just one.
 I want my players to experience a full year of adventure in this amazing metropolis.
 I altered the adventure to allow my players to go up against all four villians at different times, one for each season.
 There is even the possibility that a previous villain may become an ally to the party.
 I will include any alterations in case you would like to play the adventure in a similar fashion.